shkate/teamcity-branches-test/README.md

 # teamcity-branches-test

-This project is user for TeamCity UX/UI testing
+This project is user for TeamCity UX/UI testing.